Summer registration closed at 4pm on Friday, May 15. If you have any questions, please email@example.com

 In order for an individual to become a proctor, he/she will need to meet the following qualifications:

-Cannot be a parent, sibling, co-worker, parent's co-worker, clergy, neighbor, relative or friend of the student. or friend of family.
+Cannot be a parent, sibling, co-worker, parent's co-worker, apartment or real-estate manager, clergy, neighbor, K-12 educators (elementary, middle or high school), relative or friend of the student, or friend of family.

-Can be the student’s manger, supervisor, human resources manager or an educator.
+Can be the student’s manager, supervisor, human resources manager or an educator.

 Should have scanning, printing and computer capabilities.